 Your code should compile with Oz, if it doesn't you probably should keep working on it.
+Email the staff with your code file if you need help getting it to compile.
 If you don't have time, at least tell us that you didn't get it to compile.
 Don't hesitate to contact the staff if you are stuck at some point.